-A school is primarily an organ of the cultural-spiritual sphere of the threefold social organism (with its ideal of freedom).
+A school is primarily an organ of the cultural-spiritual sphere of the threefold social organism (with its ideal of freedom), with the College as its heart.
 That means the central task of a school is to help unfold the capacities of each individual child so they may "go forth in freedom" (see the key quote below).

 A school belongs most essentially to the cultural-spiritual sphere but nevertheless has important economic and legal-rights functions.
 Economically all members of the school organism need to work co-operatively to make the institution a viable economic entity (the economic sphere with its ideal of brotherhood).
 Further, it has aspects of the legal-rights sphere (ideal of equality) meaning it must develop and work with procedures relating to justice and fairness.

-This straightforward picture of the relative importance of the three spheres has a bearing on every aspect of school life.
+This straightforward picture of the relative importance of the three spheres has a bearing on every dimension of school life.

 "A child's spiritual individuality is something completely sacred, and those with a genuine experience of human nature know that it will follow, of its own accord, the influences exerted on it by everything round about. . .
 The individual will know how to develop through his own power, and his talents may then go far beyond what the teacher possesses.
 Here is true respect for human freedom!"